-In a different direction, the 2026 World Cup will have 48 teams instead of 32, leading to different constraints and challenges.
+The UEFA procedure Champions League last 16 draw mechanism can be seen as an approximation to a Sequential Monte Carlo algorithm (e.g. [12]) in which all of the non-zero incremental particle weights are assumed to be equal.
+Also, the 2026 World Cup will have 48 teams instead of 32, leading to different constraints and challenges.
 We plan to study the UEFA and World Cup 2026 draws in greater detail in subsequent work.

 Our three proposed solutions are all practical and unbiased.
 However they all have disadvantages.
-Existing draw mechanisms for both FIFA and UEFA use background computer calculations, as do ours.
-However, unlike existing methods, we carry out random simulations in these calculations.
+Existing draw mechanisms for both FIFA and UEFA use background computer calculations.
+Our proposed methods are no different.
+However unlike existing methods, we do carry out random simulations in these calculations.
 This could be seen as a disadvantage as this randomness is not transparent.
-Although, as suggested by an editor, this transparency could perhaps be improved by agreeing in advance on a specific pseudo-random number generation algorithm and seed value to be used for the random simulations.
 Existing draw mechanisms also use computer-aided decision-making to check feasibility.
-Since these decisions can be checked a posteriori, these methods can thus be considered to be more transparent in some sense.
-On the other hand, such methods are clearly biased, so it seems that the choice is between correctness and some degree of transparency.
+Since these decision can be checked a posteriori, these methods can thus be considered to be more transparent in some sense.
+On the other hand, such methods are clearly biased, so it seems the choice is between correctness and some degree of transparency.

-Our solutions all balance transparent randomness (i.e., celebrities drawing balls from glass bowls) with hidden randomness (i.e., computational calculations carried out instantaneously in the background to determine, for instance, the number of each type of balls to use, or the number of lives a team possesses).
-The aim is to carry out as much of the draw with transparent randomness as possible, and all three methods can do this reasonably effectively.
-However, it will be difficult to explain to a lay audience why some teams have more balls (or lives) than others.
-Therefore, both the multiple-ball and multiple-rejection solutions intrinsically require nonsymmetry to the transparent randomness part of the draw.
-On the other hand, the Metropolis (swap) solution has the disadvantage of being very different from current procedures.
-Viewers might also be worried about apparent biases created by the draw obtained when the hidden computer random iterations have been completed, thinking we started in the group of death, so it is no surprise that we ended up with a tough draw!
+Our solutions all balance transparent randomness (i.e. celebrities drawing balls from glass bowls) with hidden randomness (i.e. computational calculations carried out instantaneously within the background to determine, for instance, the number of teach type of balls to use, or the number of lives a team possesses).
+The aim is to carry out as much of the draw from transparent randomness as possible, and all three methods can do this reasonably effectively.
+However it will be difficult to explain to a lay audience why some teams have larger number of balls (or lives) than others.
+Therefore both the multiple-ball and multiple-rejections solutions intrinsically require non-symmetry to the transparent randomness part of the draw.
+On the other hand the Metropolis (swap) solution, has the disadvantage of being very different from current procedures.
+Viewers might also be worried about apparent biases created by the draw obtained when the hidden computer random iterations have been completed, thinking we started in the group of death, so it's no surprise that we ended up with a tough draw!

 Note that in the Metropolis solution, we can in some sense decrease the proportion of computer randomness by running the final iterations carried out by balls and glass bowls for more iterations.
-Markov chain convergence arguments could in principle also be used to quantify this iteration/transparency trade-off.
+Markov chain convergence arguments cound in principle also be used to quantify this iteration/transparency tradeoff.

 Although practical, all our solutions are more complex than existing methods.
-For the multiple-ball draw, when the number of balls required is large, the draw could become complex to implement, though Section 5.4 explains how the required number of balls can be strictly bounded.
-It should also be emphasized that no specialist computer or statistical expertise is required by those carrying out the draw.
-It is also not necessary for technical nomenclature such as geometric or binomial distributions or retrospective simulation techniques to be used at all as part of the draw.
+For the multiple ball draw, when the number of balls required is large, the draw could become complex to implement.
+However see Subsection 5.4 for a discussion on how these risks can be mitigated or even completely removed.
+It should also be emphasised that no specialist computer or statistical expertise is required by those carrying out the draw.
+It is also not necessary for technical nomenclature such as geometric, binomial distributions or retrospective simulation techniques to be used at all as part of the draw.

 In summary, we have proposed three solutions to solve the bias caused by the sequential draw mechanisms used by football authorities.
 These solutions are flexible and can be used with a wide variety of constraints and structures.
-We believe our methods could be used as they are, or in modified form, by football authorities to provide fairer draws for future tournaments, and we encourage these organizations to consider them seriously.
+We believe our methods could be used as they are or in modified form by football authorities to provided fairer draws for future tournaments, and we encourage these organisations to consider them seriously.